Adrián Martínez (footballer, born February 1992)

-Adrián Nahuel Martínez is an Argentine, born in Buenos Aires who plays for Sacachispas, mainly as a right back, but can also play right midfield.
+Adrián Nahuel Martínez is an Argentine, born in Buenos Aires who plays for Nueva Chicago, mainly as a right back, but can also play right midfield.

 Club career

 San Lorenzo

 Martínez made his debut on 12 November 2011 for San Lorenzo under Leonardo Carol Madelón, and played well despite the 1–0 defeat to All Boys.
 He currently plays under coach Ricardo Caruso Lombardi.

-U-20 International Career
+U-20 international career

 Martinez has played in Argentina's national teams from U-15 to U-20's and won two titles in the Argentine youth team in 2010, the Copa Aerosur and the Hexagonal Cordoba International 2010.
 He came third in the South American Youth Championship held in Peru 2011, he also came 4th in the World Cup U-20 2011 held in Colombia, and came second losing to Mexico (1–0) therefore winning a silver medal in the 2011 Pan American Games held in Mexico.